Benjamin-Valderrama/MVP/README.md

 This work is inspired by [Friends Don't Let Friends Make Bad Graphs](https://github.com/cxli233/FriendsDontLetFriends/tree/main?tab=readme-ov-file), so I'll minimize overlap between repositories as much as possible.

 The folder `data/` contains the raw data used in the generation of the plots below.
 The code to generate the figures in `.Rmd` format can be found in the `scripts/` folder, and the output files are stored in `figures/`.
-Note that you by clicking on the visualizations you can see the code used to build them.
+Note that you can see the code used to build the visualizations by clicking on them.

 #### **About me**